 Your initial consultation is complimentary, including your x-rays.
 Our Oral Surgery team here at Best Dental have removed over 25,000+ wisdom teeth and performed over 5,000 sedations.
+Our CASH price to remove all four wisdom teeth with sedation is $1,400.

 What Is Wisdom Tooth Removal?